lanjoni/c-kernel/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3.0 License - see the LICENSE.md file for details.